Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Each action item you write should include these components:

-Start with an action verb: Begin each item with a clear verb like "draft," "review," "send," or "schedule."
+Start with an action verb: Begin each item with a verb like "draft," "review," "send," or "schedule."
 This makes the task easy to act on right away.

 Vague: "Prepare the quarterly report."